Welcome to the Cleveland Avenue Media Center!

-• Encourage and promote reading for information, pleasure, and learning.
+~ Encourage, promote and advocate reading for information, pleasure, and learning.

-• Meet the information needs of students and faculty to help them become lifelong learners.
+~ Meet the informational needs of students and faculty to help them become lifelong learners.

 Hours of Operation